lfai/model_openness_tool/CONTRIBUTING.md

 ## Prerequisites

-Before you start contributing, ensure you have the following installed and set up on your local machine:
+Before you start contributing, ensure you have the following installed and set up in your local environment:

 - **PHP**: Required to run the validation script.
 - **Composer**: Used to manage project dependencies.

 If you don’t already have PHP and Composer installed, you can find installation instructions on their respective websites:
 - [PHP Installation](https://www.php.net/manual/en/install.php)
 - [Composer Installation](https://getcomposer.org/doc/00-intro.md)

-Once you have these tools installed, you can proceed with the following steps.
+Once you have these tools installed, proceed with the following steps.

 ## Steps to Contribute a Model